 Note: Rain jackets and waterproof bags/cameras are recommended if you prefer to stay dry and warm on the Mist Trail.
 We hiked this on a warm, sunny, summer’s day and welcomed the drenching on the steep climb and found we had dried out by the time we finished the complete circuit.

 Next, take your vehicle up to Glacier Point – you might like to watch sunset from here.
 However, be wary that during the height of summer, traffic leading to Glacier Point nearing sunset is horrendous.
-If you find yourself stuck in a long line of traffic, Wawona Point, also on Glacier Point Road, provides comparable views to Glacier Point.
+If you find yourself stuck in a long line of traffic, Wawona Point, also on Glacier Point Road, provides comparable views.

 What to take on your hikes in Yosemite

-Most of the Valley Loop is within short range of the roads through Yosemite Valley, however on hikes such as the Mist Trial, or Sentinel Dome you will want to go fully prepared.
+Most of the Valley Loop is within short range of the roads through Yosemite Valley, however, on hikes such as the Mist Trail, or Sentinel Dome you will want to go fully prepared.
 Here’s what to put in your pack:

 - Map and compass, internet is practically non-existent so relying on Google is futile.